krisdoyon/peak-tracker/README.md

 - Create 3 functions which each take the peak ID as an argument:

 1. getMatchingLists, which returns an array of all matching peak lists to potentially increase/decrease counts for.
 2. increaseListCounts, which is called when a user adds a new entry.
-This function checks if the peak ID already exists in the completed peaks array for each peak and increases each list count in the model state by 1 for each matching list if it does not.
+This function first checks if the peak ID already exists in the completed peaks array.
+If it does not, it adds the peak ID to the completed peaks array and increases each list count in the model state by 1 for each matching list.
 3. decreaseListCounts, which is called when a user removes an existing entry.
-This function flat maps the completed peak IDs of all log entries into an array, checks if the peak ID exists in this array, and decreases the list counts in the model state by 1 for each matching list if it does not.
+This function flat maps the completed peak IDs of all log entries into an array and checks if the peak ID exists in this array.
+If it does not, it decreases the list counts in the model state by 1 for each matching list.

 - The increaseListCounts and decreaseListCounts functions are called for each peak ID in the new or removed entry if there are multiple peaks in the entry.

 # Data

+<a href="#data"></a>

 The data for all mountains (latitude, longitude, elevation, etc.) comes from the U.S. Geological Survey (USGS) Geographic Names Information System (GNIS) which maintains a database of natural features in the United States.